-It was sheer coincidence that led doctors to discover what was really wrong with Tim.
+It was sheer coincidence that led doctors to discover what was wrong with Tim.
 He was diagnosed with attention deficit hyperactivity disorder (ADHD) when he was in first grade.
-He lied and stole things in school and recalls feeling lonely and frustrated at not being able to “fit in.”
-When he stole a pocket knife, a weapon, he had to undergo the First Offender’s Program.
-The counselor suspected something more was wrong with Tim and had him tested.
+He lied and stole things in school and recalls feeling lonely and frustrated at not being able to fit in.
+When he stole a pocket knife, he was put in the First Offender’s Program.
+The counselor suspected something more was wrong.

-The result: Tim had been misdiagnosed all along.
-He did not have ADHD; he had fetal alcohol syndrome.
-What helped the diagnosis this time around was Tim’s mother admitting that she drank wine regularly during pregnancy.
+After examinations and testing, it was discovered that Tim had been misdiagnosed.
+He did not have ADHD; he had a fetal alcohol spectrum disorder (FASD).
+What helped him to get the right diagnosis this time was that Tim’s mother finally admitted that she drank wine regularly during pregnancy.

 What is Fetal Alcohol Syndrome?

-Though most studies show alcohol is most harmful within the first three months of pregnancy, The American Academy of Pediatrics has stated that consuming alcohol at any point during a pregnancy can be harmful.
+Alcohol exposure often occurs within the first few weeks of a pregnancy when a woman may not realize she is pregnant.
+Though most studies show alcohol is most harmful within the first three months of pregnancy, The American Academy of Pediatrics has stated that consuming alcohol at any point during pregnancy can be harmful.

 How to Recognize Fetal Alcohol Syndrome

-- Smooth ridge between the nose and the upper lip
+- Smooth ridge between the nose and upper lip

 - Thin upper lip